 As you construct your presentation, consider one of the most crucial audience engagement techniques.
 Your audience is more likely to interact with the material offered if you create a presentation with a practical framework from beginning to conclusion.

 This framework should have thematic elements that continuously remind the audience where they are within the framework throughout the presentation.
+To explore different thematic elements and visually captivating designs for your presentation, you can read more about SlideCarnival’s background templates.
+These templates provide a range of options to enhance the visual appeal of your slides and keep your audience engaged.

 4. Include Visuals